We are a firm of Independent Financial Advisers based in Castlereagh Business Park, 478 Castlereagh Road, Belfast, Northern Ireland

 Following a placement year with the firm in 2005 whilst studying at university, Joel completed his finance degree and duly accepted a permanent position in the company.
 Joel has been a fully qualified adviser for over six years.
 Alongside Adam, Joel is helping to grow the Police Clubs Financial brand in the UK with presentations in many forces in recent months.

 Claire started in the company as support for the advisers with specific responsibility as mortgage support.
 Claire recently became a full time mortgage adviser and is responsible for all the existing mortgage clients of the company as well as new mortgage leads.

 Sharon Wright – Adviser Support & Administration Manager

-Sharon provides support to Adam and is involved in the collation and preparation of client reports.
+Sharon has been in the financial services industry for over 25 years, she provides support to Adam and is involved in the collation and preparation of client reports.
 Sharon also manages the Administration team.

 Ethan Majury – Client Review Co-ordinator

 Ethan is responsible for everything in relation to the ongoing service we provide to our investment clients including preparing investment reports and arranging review meetings.

 Peter Davison – Adviser Support & Trainee Independent Financial Adviser

 Peter joined the team having spent some time with Santander, he is currently progressing through the financial services exams and provides investment and pension support for the advisers.